Arrive in Chicago, Illinois

 Discover the glory of Montréal on tour, and disembark the Ocean Explorer

 Today you'll disembark the Ocean Explorer, then set out to explore this remarkable city, situated on an island in the St. Lawrence River.
 This UNESCO City of Design (one of only a few in the world), is home to more than 50 national historic sites, and it boasts a lively downtown arts and cultural scene.
 View many of its gems, including historic Old Montréal’s stunning architecture, and the magnificent neo-Gothic Notre Dame Basilica, one of the crown jewels in Québec's rich religious heritage.
-The cathedral may not be open to the public due to religious observances, however, you may go the following day during your free time should you choose to.

 At lunchtime, you'll feast on a traditional sugar shack meal, rich and laden with peak-season maple sweetness.
 Afterward, you'll have time to explore this magnificent city on your own.